dpsk/nikalyuk.in/source/_posts/2013-06-21-connecting-rails-project-with-multiple-databases.markdown

 end
 {% endcodeblock %}

-We basically get all the standart rake database tasks, but wrap them in the support namespace and redefine application paths, so rake will run this commands on the external database.
+We basically get all the standart rake database tasks wrapped in the support namespace and redefine application paths, so rake will run this commands on the external database.

 ## Now, let's create files that we mention in this task:
   - ``db_support`` folder in the root of application